 You should not automate human connection and interaction.

 Creating systems will allow your business to scale and grow.
 (Tweet that!)

-I automate scheduling with Calendly, social sharing with IFTTT and Buffer.
-I automate emails with autoresponders.
-I automate payment subscriptions with PayPal.
+I automate scheduling with Calendly, social sharing with IFTTT and Buffer (now with Sociamonials).
+I automate emails with ActiveCampaign's autoresponders.
+I automate payment subscriptions with ThriveCart.